 COFEPRIS A.P.
 2509152002A00242

-These are the questions people usually ask before they compare an implant with a bridge, send records, or try to understand the staged price honestly.
+These are the questions people usually ask before they compare implants with a bridge, send records, understand staged pricing, or decide whether a full-arch treatment belongs on a different route.

-The standard staged estimate starts from 35,199 MXN for lower molars or premolars, 36,899 MXN for an upper molar, and 37,699 MXN for a front-tooth or canine site.
+The standard staged estimate starts from 30,299 MXN for lower molars or premolars, 30,299 MXN for an upper molar, and 30,299 MXN for a front-tooth or canine site.
 It includes the guide, placement, uncovering, and a standard crown pathway completed after healing; extraction, grafting, sinus-lift needs, or restorative changes can still change the plan.
+See the single-tooth implant cost breakdown .

 Sometimes, but it should not be promised to everyone.
 Immediate placement depends on infection, available bone, soft tissue, and whether the implant can be stable enough on surgery day.